aosuchowski/aosuchowski/README.md

-- 👋 Hi, I’m @aosuchowski
+- 👋 Hi!
+I’m @aosuchowski
-- 👀 I’m interested in geotechnical engineering, geophysics, and geology
+- 👀 I’m interested in: astronomy, photography, gardening, cooking...the list goes on!
+- 📚 My research interests are: offshore geotechnical engineering, seismic geophysics
-- 🌱 I’m currently learning more about computers and programming
+- 🌱 I’m currently learning: Python, how to make my own music using Sonic Pi
-- 💞️ I’m looking to collaborate on anything that's interesting
-- 📫 How to reach me ...

 <!---
 aosuchowski/aosuchowski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.